Maximizing customer experience in the omnichannel era

 QA metrics can be a challenging beast to tackle, especially when it comes to tracking them.
 Luckily, technology is working to make this challenge easier, with robust conversation analytics software.

 This kind of software is designed specifically for contact centers, and allows you to establish parameters for data collection, source from any types of data (ex. emails, chat, audio calls, surveys, CMS messages, etc.), auto-analyze these interactions for established metrics, and then provide multichannel analysis with immediate insight into your data.

 So, you have that handled.
 But there are other challenges: How do you coach to better performance, without consequences for poor performance?
 How do you coordinate your entire team around the same quality goals?
 How do you establish attainable goals?

-As QA metrics become clearer and easier to understand, and as deficiencies are revealed, these are challenges your company must tackle.
+As call center QA metrics become clearer and easier to understand, and as deficiencies are revealed, these are challenges your company must tackle.